tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ```

-I prepared some **plots** to get a visual understanding how a validation score changed during training.
+I prepared some plots to get **a visual understanding** of how a validation score changed during training.

 ```python